floooh/rz80/README.md

 # rz80
-experimental Z80 emulator in rust
+Experimental Z80 emulator in Rust.

+This is just for me getting familiar with Rust, othing fancy yet.